Robotic7o7/RohanChristopherPortfolio/README.md

 ![Project Image](img/Portfolio.png)

 > This is a Portfolio featuring my skills and projects made by me.
-This was developed as a weekend web development projects
+This project was developed as a weekend web development project.

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.
+Find below the different aspects of this project for your refference.

 - [Description](#description)
 - [How To Use](#how-to-use)